 Here are the key features in Crello:

-- Plenty of choice for design size and format – Crello has 33 image formats for resizing, including Facebook Cover Video.
+- Plenty of choice for design size and format – Crello has dozens of image and animated formats for resizing, including Facebook Cover Video.

-- Massive image library – 65 million images can be accessed in Crello via Deposit Photos.
+- Massive image library – millions of images can be accessed in Crello via Deposit Photos, a well respected stock photo library.

 - Photo Editor – add photo effects like filters (ready-made or make-your-own), color effects, layers, transparency, cropping, blur effects.